jozefg/drafts/jonprl.md

 Now we can see that those `Operator` and `≝` bits are really what we typed with `=def=` and `Operator` in JonPRL, what's interesting here are the theorems.
-There's two bits, the verification and the extract or realizer.
+There's two bits, the derivation and the extract or realizer.

     {